App Development: User Guide

 7. If bound, a view must be bound to an object in the source - it cannot be an elementary data item.

-As noted before - the app context is a simple hash, mapping names to values (possibly objects).
+As noted - the app context is a simple hash, mapping names to values (possibly objects).
 Data source property can reference data from the app context.
-Please note that you must programmatically populate the app context with correct values before pages containing the referenced data is called.
-Data source can take one of the following forms-
+Please note that you must programmatically populate the app context with correct values before pages containing the referenced data are called.

 1. A name in format appcontext:name.
 The name is looked up in the app context and that value (which should an object) is used as source.